-- 14(11) The following costs shall not be considered eligible: - a) debts and debt service charges (interest); - b) provisions for losses, debts or potential future liabilities; - c) costs declared by the beneficiary(ies) and financed by another action or work programme receiving a European Union grant (including through the European Development Fund); - d) purchases of land or buildings, except where necessary for the direct implementation of the action and according to the conditions specified in the special conditions; in all cases the ownership shall be transferred in accordance with Article 7.5, at the latest at the end of the action: - e) currency exchange losses; - f) credits to third parties, unless otherwise specified in the special conditions; - g) in kind contributions: - h) salary costs of the personnel of national administrations, unless otherwise specified in the special conditions and only to the extent that they relate to the cost of activities which the relevant public authority would not carry out if the action were not undertaken; - i) bonuses included in costs of staff.
+- 14(11) The following costs shall not be considered eligible: - a) debts and debt service charges (interest); - b) provisions for losses, debts or potential future liabilities: - c) costs declared by the beneficiary(ies) and financed by another action or work programme receiving a European Union grant (including through the European Development Fund); - d) purchases of land or buildings, except where necessary for the direct implementation of the e) Exchange rate losses are not eligible costs and will not be compensated.
+It is confirmed that just as exchange rate losses are not eligible costs, exchange rate gains are not considered as action revenue and will not be deducted in the final liquidation process (nor do they have to be reported for).
+These rules also apply for the gains/losses resulting from currency conversion action and according to the conditions specified in the special conditions; in all cases the ownership shall be transferred in accordance with Article 7.5, at the latest at the end of the action;